Captainmango/Cobalt_Table_Manager/README.md

 * Implement triggers and updates for SQL in back end
 * Implement different booking views for owners and diners
 * Expand SMS integration to allow for SMS booking
-* Improve UI and UX to make experience cleaner